davewhiteland/feeblepoint2/README.md

 untouched.

 > Powerpoint is nearly always used for the convenience of the author,
-> not the people at whom their presented is being fired.
-We can do better
+> not the people at whom their presentation is being fired.
+We can do
-> than that.
+> better than that.
 Up with FeeblePoint and things like it!
 >
 > ![Feeblepoint Logo](https://camo.githubusercontent.com/acaf275db6bc1a973594051e06baa79933024da88acdb21546e762fa914ab35b/687474703a2f2f7777772e6265686f6c6465722e636f2e756b2f666565626c65706f696e742f64656d6f2f666565626c65706f696e742f666565626c65706f696e745f6c6f676f5f3230305f785f3132302e676966)